farshed/farshed.github.io/src/content/blog/borderline-internals.md

 - **Emotional Numbness**: Periods of feeling emotionally "flat" or disconnected as a coping mechanism.
 - **Dissociation**: Experiencing periods of detachment from one's environment or self, often described as "zoning out".
 - **Hyper-reactivity**: Overreacting to minor triggers or perceived slights, leading to escalated emotional responses.
-- **Impulsivity**: Acting on urges without considering the consequences, leading to risky behavior.
+- **Impulsivity**: Acting on urges without considering the consequences, leading to risky behaviour.
 - **Chronic Anxiety or Worry**: Persistent feelings of unease or nervousness, often without a specific reason.
 - **Substance Abuse**: Using drugs or alcohol as coping mechanisms to regulate emotions.
 - **Psychosomatic Issues**: Experiencing physical manifestations like headaches or stomach issues due to constant emotional strain.